|

 (questions may be structured, semi-structured, or unstructured

-or rephrase leading
+-remove or rephrase

 -consider